omahs/imx-docs/docs/main/guides/integrate-your-application/personal-inventory.md

 const balances = listBalancesResponse.result[0];
 ```

-The _balances_ object will contain the amounts of all three states: balance(respresenting your balance on the imx protocol), preparing_withdrawal, and withdrawable.
+The _balances_ object will contain the amounts of all three states: balance(representing your balance on the imx protocol), preparing_withdrawal, and withdrawable.
 Each value is returned as a BigNumber, a structure used to hold the many decimal places an ETH amount needs for display.
 The value is denominated in Wei, so a conversion may be necessary if trying to display the value as ETH.
 1 ETH = 10^18 Wei.

 :::info Ether to Wei
 1 Ether = 1,000,000,000,000,000,000 Wei